Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 * **There is a strong positive correlation between the density of Ilocano speakers and the density of Tagalog speakers.** In other words, Ilocano settlement generally do not deviate from the larger Tagalog settlement patterns, as seen by some outliers in the regression plot, as well as previous examples of certain ridings and CMAs.

-* **Cebuano and Ilocano density, when not accounting for the presence of the Tagalog language, are positively correlated, but only modestly.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Cebuano and Ilocano density, when not accounting for the presence of the Tagalog language, are positively correlated, but only modestly.** Therefore, we can conclude that in ridings where there are more Cebuano speakers than expected (accounting for Tagalog), we also tend to find more Ilocano speakers than expected (accounting for Tagalog), although the relationship is not as strong as when comparing Ilocano density with Tagalog density.

-* **With the top 5 non-official languages (Mandarin, Punjabi, Cantonese, Spanish, Arabic), there appears to be no correlation, with the regression line from each plot appearing nearly identical.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **With the top 5 non-official languages (Mandarin, Punjabi, Cantonese, Spanish, Arabic), there appears to be no correlation, with the regression line from each plot appearing nearly horizontal.** Therefore, regardless of whether the language community from either of the 5 aforementioned languages is larger than expected or not in certain ridings, there is no discernible relationship with the presence of the Ilocano-speaking community, even after accounting for Tagalog.

 <details><summary><b>Regression vs. Tagalog</b></summary>
   <img src="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/blob/main/Figures/Panel%204%20Pics/Figure%203.4.1.png"/>